LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/Lab02-Instructions-ES6Features.md

 - Submit the following to Moodle:

-  - Part 1
+  - Part 1 and 2
-    - upload a **zip file** containing the .html and .js files with your completed exercise solutions.
+    - Upload a zip file containing the completed files for parts 1 and 2.

-  - Part 2:
-    Store the web app in a GitHub repository.
+      - Or put a link to a GitHub repository with your code in the online text (optional).

-    - Upload the **code review** from your lab partner with the "production" column filled with out by you.
+    - Upload the code review from your lab partner with the "production" column filled with out by you.
-    - Put a link to your **GitHub repository** in the online text.
-    - Put the **citstudent URL** for your web app in the online text.
+    - Put the citstudent URL for your web app in the online text.